DoctorWkt/ULX3S-Blinky/README.md

-# A Working Blinky for The ULX3S Board
+# A Working Blinky for the ULX3S Board

 I just got a blinky project working for my new ULX3S Board with a 45F FPGA chip.
 I had to git clone and rebuild all three of _yosys_, _trellis_ and